Research Grants for Members of the Renaissance Society of America

 - These awards will support doctoral candidates, pre-university teachers, and other applicants lacking doctorates.

-- These awards will support assistant professors; associate professors in the first two years of appointment at that rank; temporary, adjunct, and/or part-time professors; and younger independent scholars holding the PhD.
+- These awards will support assistant professors; associate professors in the first two years of appointment at that rank; temporary, adjunct, and/or part-time professors; and junior independent scholars holding the PhD.

 - Senior Scholar:

 - These awards will support associate professors with more than two years at that rank, full professors, retired professors, and senior independent scholars.

 Research projects in all subjects and language areas within Renaissance studies are eligible for support.